westoncampbell/BulldozerAHK/Other/Rules WIP.md

 <br>

 ## How To Complete a Level
-The level is completed when each rock has been pushed on to a target.
+Progress to the next level by moving all of the rocks on to the targets.
 Each level will have the same number of rocks as targets.

 <br>

 ## Hints
 Carefully plan your moves.
-It is easy to get stuck which will make you have to restart the level.
+It's easy to get stuck which may force you to restart the level.

 A rock is not locked into position once it is placed on a target.
-It is okay to push rocks off a target.
-Sometimes you will have to!